• Skip to primary navigation

 How can I add a new student to my family enrollment?
 Does it cost?

-Does the CHEC Independent School provide curriculum for enrolled families?
+Does the CHEC Independent School provide curricula for enrolled families?

 Can my student participate in public school classes, extracurricular activities, or sports?